shootmanng/shootmanng.github.io/content/posts/AoCDay1solution.md

 ]
 series = ["Advent of Code 2023"]
 +++

+# Background
 This post will be regarding the Day 1 challenge of the [Advent of Code 2023](https://adventofcode.com/).
 I have been hearing murmurs of this challenge for a couple of years, and it has been appearing more and more on my feeds, so I decided to give it a try as I'm on the job market and need more experience solving programming puzzles.
 Any programming language can be used for these puzzles, I will be using python going forward in these posts.
 For more information on the challenge check out the webpage or for brevity I'll include the following "about" prompt from the webpage:

 >Advent of Code is an Advent calendar of small programming puzzles for a variety of skill sets and skill levels that can be solved in any programming language you like.
 People use them as interview prep, company training, university coursework, practice problems, a speed contest, or to challenge each other.
 >
 >You don't need a computer science background to participate - just a little programming knowledge and some problem solving skills will get you pretty far.
 Nor do you need a fancy computer; every problem has a solution that completes in at most 15 seconds on ten-year-old hardware.

+#Coding (Python)

+*Disclaimer: I'm a relative newbie with programming, and these posts will be documenting essentially everything I'm learning, including Python itself, while solving these problems.
+Therefore, a lot, or some, of the following will seem very rudimentary/unnecessary to more experienced readers.*

 In particular, we will be focusing on the [Day 1](https://adventofcode.com/2023/day/1) puzzle.
 Our first goal will be to scrape the test data from the given website into our program.
 Since the data is just a long string of plain text, let's try to naively import it.